What is the best .308 caliber pistol available on today’s crowded market?

 - and the Galil.

 Although their pistol versions have only been around for a generation, the rifles, and carbines they were based on have been in production as far back as the 1950s.
+If interested check out our deep dive into the differences between the AR-15 and AR-10.

 Likewise, many of the bolt-action and single-shot .308 caliber pistols on the market are essentially just Remington 700-style actions, ala the XP-100, in a handgun format, something that has been around since 1963.